Skip to main content

 The Bretts, Richard and Amelia, lived at the Foreman's/horse keeper's house at the Manor Farm from 1886 to the early 1920s.
 They had eleven children and many grandchildren.

 Richard and Amelia were married at St Andrew's Church, Impington, on 19/10/1880, and moved to King's Hedges a couple of years later.
-King's Hedges was a fifty eight acre farm, north of what is now King's Hedges Road.
-In those days, the road was a much-shorter unnamed private farm track, simply leading across the railway (now the guided busway) to the farm.
-See the map at the bottom of this post.
+King's Hedges was the name of a fifty eight acre farm, north of what is now the guided busway.

 In 1886, the Bretts left King's Hedges and moved to the Manor Farm, which was north of Arbury Road.
 Their house was opposite the farm's Stable Field (now Arbury Town Park), facing sideways, and beside the farm's Park meadow (Manor School/North Cambridge Academy).